This information explains the causes, symptoms, and treatment of neuropathic (NOOR-oh-PA-thik) pain.

 Assessment of Neuropathic Pain

-Your doctor or nurse will ask you questions about your pain, such as:
+Your healthcare provider will ask you questions about your pain, such as:

 - If you can’t rate your pain using numbers, they may ask you to use words such as “none,” “mild,” “moderate,” “severe,” or “excruciating.”

 - Where is your pain?
 What part(s) of your body hurts?

-- Does the pain stay in one place or does it move to other areas?
+- Does the pain stay in one place or does it radiate (move to other areas)?

 - Can you describe your pain?

 Treatment of Neuropathic Pain

-There are several goals for treating neuropathic pain.
+There are many goals for treating neuropathic pain.
 The main goals are to:

-- Decrease or remove the cause of the pain.
-For example, your doctor may try to shrink a tumor that’s pressing on a nerve.
+- Reduce or remove the cause of your pain.
+For example, your healthcare provider may try to shrink a tumor that’s pressing on a nerve.

 - Give you pain relief